-5th Floor, 21 Bloomsbury Street, London, WC1B 3HF Tel: 0345 000 0046 (local rates), 020 7211 1500 Fax: 020 7211 1553
+5th Floor, 21 Bloomsbury Street, London, WC1B 3HF

+Tel: 0345 000 0046 (local rates), 020 7211 1500

+Fax: 020 7211 1553

 Immigration advisers are regulated by the OISC.
 This means that the advisors must meet the requirements and standards of the OISC.
 The OISC has a list of immigration advisors you can contact.
-The OISC will consider investigating complaints about service received or the conduct of an adviser where these are made against an OISC regulated adviser or someone giving immigration advice or services unlawfully.
+The OISC will consider investigating Bail for Immigration Detainees - Handbook on Bail complaints about service received or the conduct of an adviser where these are made against an OISC regulated adviser or someone giving immigration advice or services unlawfully.